Microchip-MPLAB-Harmony/aerospace/peripheral/tcmecc_44125/docs/interface.md

 **Returns**

-Fail address were fixable or unfixable error occured in DTCM.
+Fail address were fixable or unfixable error occurred in DTCM.

 ## Test Mode functions